 The Oklahoma Burglar & Fire Alarm Association is involved in other Associations.

-The Arkansas Security Alarm Association is a member of the National Electronic Security Alliance.
+The Oklahoma Burglar and Alarm Association is a member of the National Electronic Security Alliance.
 This group is made up of state associations for the sole benefit of the state.
 NESA was born in 2005 by six states that had previously belonged to another national association.

 A company cannot belong to NESA.
 Companies belong to their local state association, which can belong to NESA.